voxel51/platform-sdk/examples/tf-slim-classifier-i2v/README.md

 ## Testing locally

 Before deploying analytics to the platform, it is helpful to test the Docker images locally to ensure that they are functioning properly.
+The Platform SDK provides a `test-i2v` script that you can use to perform such tests.
+Type `test-i2v -h` to learn more about the script.

-To do so, first download a directory of frames to work with:
+To test your analytic locally, first download a directory of frames to work
+with:

 ```shell
 mkdir -p data